Henry Garrett (psychologist)

 Henry Edward Garrett (January 27, 1894 – June 26, 1973) was an American psychologist and segregationist.
 Garrett was President of the American Psychological Association in 1946 and Chair of Psychology at Columbia University from 1941 to 1955.
 After he left Columbia, he was visiting professor at the University of Virginia.
 A.S.
-Winston chronicles, was involved in the International Association for the Advancement of Ethnology and Eugenics (IAAEE), the journal Mankind Quarterly, the neofascist Northern League, and the ultra-right wing political group, the Liberty Lobby.
+Winston chronicles that he was involved in the International Association for the Advancement of Ethnology and Eugenics (IAAEE), the journal Mankind Quarterly, the neofascist Northern League, and the ultra-right wing political group, the Liberty Lobby.

 Early life and education

 Henry Edward Garrett was born on January 27, 1894, in Clover, Virginia.
 He was educated in public schools in Richmond, Virginia.
 He graduated from the University of Richmond in 1915, and received a master's degree and a PhD from Columbia University.

 Career

 Garrett began his academic career at Columbia University, where he became a full Professor of Psychology at Columbia in 1943.
 Meanwhile, he served as the chair of its Psychology Department from 1941 to 1955.
 In the 1950s Garrett helped organize an international group of scholars dedicated to preventing "race-mixing", preserving segregation, and promoting the principles of early 20th century eugenics and "race hygiene".
 Garrett was a strong opponent of the 1954 United States Supreme Court's desegregation decision in Brown v.
 Board of Education, which he predicted would lead to "total demoralization and then disorganization in that order."
 He had given testimony favoring secondary school segregation in the Virginia case that was combined into Brown.

 In 1955, Garrett became a visiting professor in the Department of Education at the University of Virginia.
 However, he was denied full professorship in the Department of Psychology due to his views on race.